1970 World Sportscar Championship: International Championship for Makes

 Points were awarded for the first six places in each race on a 9-6-4-3-2-1 basis.
 Manufacturers were only awarded points for their highest placed car with no points awarded for positions filled by other cars from the same manufacturer.
+These cars could deny other brands from scoring points, though.
+The 1-2-3-4 finish of Porsche at the Brands Hatch race limited Ferrari to 5th place and only 2 points.

 No points were awarded for positions filled by cars other than Group 6 Sports-Prototypes, Group 5 Sports Cars and Group 4 Special GT Cars.

 Out of the ten rounds in the championship, only the best seven results counted towards the points total for each manufacturer.
 Discarded points are shown within brackets in the following table.